 I also choose to imagine that the Huppo is eXtReMe in the early 1990s sense.
 Wacky prints, neon colors, xtreme sport hobbies.
 The Huppo tells us that we are real rad dudes and dudettes for making even gentle half-efforts.
 “Hang Ten and Rip Them Hups!” the Huppo might tell us from a motivational wall poster.

 The Huppo is busy though.
 It can only visit us one at a time, really, unless we are all being inspired in groups of two or more.
 While the rest of us laze like slugs, one of us will “have the huppo.”
 While the rest of us watch on jealously, and in wonder, that person makes the breakfast or cleans the garage suddenly.
-But we all know that we have each our day with the Huppo.
+But we all know that we each have our day with the Huppo.
 Some day soon it will be our turn to clear out a closet and put it to better use, call in necessary appointments, or take a long, long stroll.

 It’s safe to say that the Huppo is our friend and laid back companion, despite the excess energy it contains.
 The Huppo is here to stay, and we are happy for it.